 Long Magazine |

 We want to make it a "SEALs Magazine." 【Commentary】The long magazines for the P226 used by SEALs are commonly known as "SEALs magazines."
-(The magazine in (E) is a standard P226 magazine extended to 20 rounds, and the design around the bottom of the magazine's different from the SEALs magazine.) |
+(The magazine in (E) is a standard P226 magazine extended to 20 rounds, with the design around the mag's bottom differing from the SEALs magazine.) |

-※1・"Single action" & "double action" refer to a handgun's firing mechanism.
-If the hammer's raised before the trigger's pulled, the gun fires in single action.
-If the trigger's pulled without the hammer raised, the gun fires in double action.
+※1・"Single-action" & "double-action" refer to a handgun's firing mechanism.
+If the hammer's raised before the trigger's pulled, the gun fires in single-action.
+If the trigger's pulled without the hammer raised, the gun fires in double-action.

 ● CREATING THE PROTOTYPES